rezazad68/DeepSpine/README.md

 We only use the fliping as a data augmentation method.
 Since the model requires each vertebral disc location in a different channel, we use the morphological approach to separate the vertebral disc location on the ground truth heatmap.
 On top of the separated discs we apply the gaussian kerne with sigma n to generate a smooth annotation (similar to [Rouhier, 2019](https://arxiv.org/pdf/2003.04387.pdf)).

 ### Training process
 We train the model for 200 epochs using 80% of the dataset.
 At the end of each epoch, we evaluate the model on the validation set (10% of the dataset).
 The training process uses the sum of MSE loss between the ground truth discs heatmap and all intermediate and final prediction results.
 The training convergence gif is showing in figure 2, which represents the estimated vertebral disc locations at the end of each epoch for the validation set.
 As it is clear the model is able to successfully recognize the vertebral disc location with precise order at the later epochs.
-Please read the run demo section to get a guide to run the code and limitation section to find out issues and challenges that we need to overcome.
+Please read the run demo section to get a guide to run the code.

 ![learning convergence](https://github.com/rezazad68/DeepSpine/blob/main/images/Learning%20convergence.gif)
 ##### <pre>                                            Fig. 2.
 Learning convergence for prediction </pre>